 WSU uses a rolling 12-month period for all employees to determine whether an employee has worked 1,250 hours in the previous year to be eligible for FMLA leave.

 Under the federal Uniformed Services Employment and Reemployment Rights Act (USERRA), an employee returning from fulfilling his or her National Guard or Reserve military obligation shall be credited with the hours of service that would have been performed but for the period of military service in determining whether the employee worked the 1,250 hours of service.
 In order to determine the hours that would have been worked during the period of military service, the employee's pre-service work schedule can generally be used for calculations.

-For the placement of a child for adoption or foster care with the employee, anytime within the first 12 months of the placement of the child.
+- For the placement of a child with the employee for adoption or foster care and to bond with that child anytime within the first 12 months of the placement of the child.